Table of Content

 5. Nebraska Motorcycle Passenger Laws

-For your motorcycle to be suited for carrying a passenger, it must have the following equipment installed: a designated passenger seat, footholds, and handholds.
+For your motorcycle to be suited for carrying a passenger, it must have the following equipment installed: a passenger seat, footholds, and handholds.
+Each of these components is necessary to keep a passenger rooted in a single comfortable spot.

 Make sure that the passenger seat is located in one of the following positions and that the passenger complies with the following rules: